 In comparison, apartments near UCLA that are off campus can run from $900-$2,000 per month based on the apartment’s size and location.

 Off-campus apartments can be a cheaper option because residents aren’t required to buy a meal plan and they can add roommates to cut the total costs.
-For example, a one-bedroom apartment for rent in West Hollywood starts at $1,950 per month, which is comparable to a UCLA dorm.
+For example, a one-bedroom apartment starts at $1,950 per month, which is comparable to a UCLA dorm.
 However, when you add a roommate you cut your rent in half, making living expenses much easier on your wallet.

 In addition, while most apartment leases tend to be a year in length, many apartments near UCLA will cater to students and offer nine-month leases.